 When freelancing in Germany, your revenue (reduced by business expenses) gets taxed with the general income tax, which is a progressive tax that ranges between 14 to 42%.
 Depending on your predictions and profession, the finance authorities will inform you whether you will need to pre-pay your taxes monthly, quarterly, or yearly.
 To balance your tax pre-payments and actual income at the end of the year, you need to submit a tax declaration within the first six months of the following year.

 While there is very easy-to-use tax software available in English, the benefits of hiring a tax consultant may outweigh their costs, as they may identify areas to reduce your taxes and save you a lot of money.
-Sorted also helps you with your freelance tax declaration.
+Sorted also connects you to certified English-speaking tax advisors, who can help you with your freelance tax declaration and other tax-related questions.

 To better understand how much income tax you need to plan on paying, you can use this income tax calculator for Germany.
 You can translate the page to English by using Chrome as a browser.
 With a right-click, select ‘translate to English’.